ryandejaegher/hugo-starter/content/notes/Untitled 1.md

 ----------------------------
 - Overcoming fears around livestreaming
 - The before/during/after of the livestream experiment
-- What I’d do differently?
+- What I’d do differently
 - Suggestions/tips for doing your first livestream
 - Should you use livestreaming to build an audience?